 At the same time an attempt to revive the past masters are not afraid of experimentation and new techniques of construction.
 In this way, bare brick, cast iron, glass tiles and finally turn into proprietary materials of Catalan modernism.

-A striking example of Catalan modernism - House with Thorns.
+A prime example of Catalan modernism - The House with the Peaks.
 One rich Catalan family of Tarrades names owned three buildings, standing on the avenue Diagonal.
 They had three daughters, which 1903 was decided to entrust one of the most famous architects of the time, Josep Puig i Cadafalch, combine building a large stone facade, astounding.

 The house from a distance resembles a medieval Gothic castle, and It got its name because of the six pointed towers, erected on the corners of buildings.
 There are building something and from the Flemish town hall.
 The decoration of Puig i Cadafalch, use different materials - steel based red brick, and stone, glass, ceramics and iron.
 The house has six facades and each is decorated differently, exquisite stone carvings or paintings as a tile mural allegorical subjects.
 The most famous of them is the image of a warlike Saint George.
 It reflects the rebellious spirit of the province's prior explicit call «Sant Jordi, patron of Catalonia, torneunos freedom ", that is, "St. George, Catalonia's patron, Give us freedom ".